-A Subterranean Paradise.
-Under the surface of Yucatan extends a veritable maze of spectacular intertwined tunnels.
-The subterranean caves were sacred places for the Maya and are truly impressive.
+A Subterranean Paradise under the surface of the Yucatan, a veritable maze of spectacular intertwined tunnels, caves were sacred places for the Maya and are truly impressive.

 Loltun: The name in Maya means “Flower of Stone”.
 Evidence has been found of human settlements here from 400 to 7,000 years ago.
-The trail begins at the entrance to Nahkab or the beehive, where the famous bas-relief known as the “Warrior of Loltun” is found.
-The warrior, believed to be the god of the underworld, appears to be emerging from the caves.
+The trail begins at the entrance to Nahkab, also known as the beehive, where the famous bas-relief known as the “Warrior of Loltun” is found.
+The warrior, believed to be the God of the underworld, appears to be emerging from the caves.

 At the entrance, stone blocks used for grinding vegetables grains attest to the activity which took place sheltered within is walls.
-Visitors can admire many other formations with imaginative names: “The Cathedral”, “The Gallery of the Canyon”, “The Ear of Corn”, “The Stalactite Room”, etc. There’s also the “Room of the Musical Columns” where huge stalactites produce different tones when they are struck.
+Visitors can admire many other formations with imaginative names, including the “The Cathedral”, “The Gallery of the Canyon”, “The Ear of Corn” and “The Stalactite Room”.
+There’s also the “Room of the Musical Columns”, where huge stalactites produce different tones when they are struck.

-Various archeological finds have been made in the various caves, galleries, and chambers almost 60 meters below the surface and stretching more than 700 meters in length, including ceramics, stone artefacts, marine shells and petrogliphs corresponding to the different stages of Maya Maya evolution.
+Various archeological finds have been made in the various caves, galleries and chambers almost 60 meters below the surface and stretching more than 700 meters in length.
+Including ceramics, stone artefacts, marine shells and petroglyphs corresponding to the different stages of Maya evolution.

 Bones and other remains of now extinct mammoth, bison and cat species have also been discovered here.

 Calcehtok: Also known as X-Pukil, Calcehtok has a complex system of interior tunnels.
-Stalagmites, stalactites and other limestone formations are plentiful in the great vaults over 30 meters high.
-There’s an abundance of pre-Hispanic material here, including still- intact pots.
+Stalagmites, stalactites and other limestone formations are plentiful in the great vault over 30 meters high.
+There’s an abundance of pre-Hispanic material here, including intact pots.